 So here I was, at 17, the budding scientist, reading Proudhon and learning that “property is theft” with the full (apparently) encouragement of my teacher and the School’s English Department.

 As I rethink over this now, I suspect that the English Department made the request that our teacher gives us additional readings but that they would have been horrified if they had learnt that he had selected such Anarchist readings for 17-year-olds.

 As it was I was very impressionable and these readings have strongly influenced my thinking ever since.
 I hasten to add that here we’re talking about political anarchism, not about rioting-in-the-streets anarchism.
 Over the next few years, I went on to read “Homage to Catalonia” and “Animal Farm” by George Orwell because I wanted to learn more about related political ideologies, especially about the alternative political views in the Spanish civil war which I had read about in one of my extracurricular readings in senior English.
 I read “For Whom the Bell Tolls” by Hemingway for the same reason.

-Mostly, I keep my anarchist thoughts private because most people I meet can’t distinguish between political and philosophical anarchism and riot-in-the-streets anarchism.
-Deep-down, I’m still an anarchist, in that I believe people should be able to organise themselves locally, but I’ve realised it’s not very pragmatic for humans to live without government and rules.
+Mostly, my teenage Anarchist readings have contributed to a broader outlook on life and a love of reading on diverse topics, Quite a benefit for a scientist, where you find there are so many pressures to specialise in your particular area of expertise.
+Deep-down, I haven’t forgotten about those extracurricular readings, in as much as I believe people should be able to organise themselves locally, but I’ve realised it’s not very pragmatic for humans to live without government and rules.
 Though I still dream that it might be possible at some point for future humanity.

 Apart from what I have written above, I have no long-lasting influences from high-school exposure to the anarchist writings of Proudhon, Bakunin, Prince Kropotkin and so on.